OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 This document specifies _Variability4TOSCA_ which extends [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank} with conditional elements.
 In the following, we discuss the differences.
-The specification is under active development.
+The specification is under active development and is not backwards compatible with any previous versions.

 ## Service Template Definition